The Economic History Association announced the 2018 prize winners at the Annual Meeting held recently in Montreal.

-Eric Prawitz received the Alexander Gerschenkron Prize for the Best Dissertation in non-US or Canadian Economic History, for her dissertation “On the Move: Essays on the Economic and Political Development of Sweden”, completed at Stockholm University.
+Eric Prawitz received the Alexander Gerschenkron Prize for the Best Dissertation in non-US or Canadian Economic History, for his dissertation “On the Move: Essays on the Economic and Political Development of Sweden”, completed at Stockholm University.
 Advisors: Jakob Svensson

 Howard Bodenhorn, Clemson University, was awarded the annual Jonathan Hughes Prize honoring excellence in teaching economic history.

 Mohamed Saleh, Toulouse School of Economics, was awarded the Cole Prize for his article “On the Road to Heaven: Taxation, Conversion, and the Coptic-Muslim Socioeconomic Gap in Medieval Egypt”, published in the June 2018 issue of the Journal of Economic History.

 There was a tie for the Alice Hansen Jones Prize this year.
 Leah Platt Boustan was awarded for her book “Competition in the Promised Land: Black Migrants in Northern Cities and Labor Markets” published by Princeton University Press and Douglas Irwin was awarded for his book “Clashing over Commerce: A History of U.S. Trade Policy” published by University of Chicago Press.